Linuturk/www.onitato.com/content/articles/chocolatey_on_linux.markdown

 Date: 2017-01-26 0:00
 Summary: Do you want to create Chocolatey packages but don't want to run a Windows server?
 Use this Dockerfile to build Chocolatey and do your package development without a Windows system.

+**Update:** This docker image is now available on the Docker Hub at https://hub.docker.com/r/linuturk/mono-choco/.

 Do you want to create Chocolatey packages but don't want to run a Windows server?
 Use this Dockerfile to build Chocolatey and do your package development without a Windows system.

     FROM mono:3.12.1